 If you find it a good read please share it with your colleagues or comment if you any suggestion for improvement

-Every project have some issues regarding design change or any other major attribute but frequent change is always not good.
-It shows lack of commitment by the client & he is not clear about his requirements as a change order is “Amendment into the Contract on later stage”.
-However less than 10% amount change orders are reasonable & help for acceptable deliverable to the customer.
+Every project has some issues regarding design change or any other major attribute but frequent change is always not good.
+It shows a lack of commitment by the client & he is not clear about his requirements as a change order is “Amendment into the Contract on later stage”.
+However, less than 10% amount change orders are reasonable & help for the acceptable deliverable to the customer.

 One Small Request:

 If you have liked reading content, kindly give it a share.
 Your share is extremely helpful for me.
 Or at least comment below if you need more information regarding Project Management.